moren126/EyeSimulator/README.md

  - controls: mouse and keyboard
  - Polish inteface
- - anatomical structures inside the game are described in Polish and in Latin
+ - anatomical structures inside the application described in Polish and Latin
  - models and descriptions based on professional literature
  - testing the acquired knowledge possible by using a quiz
  - models made with '3ds Max' reproduce in a manner as close as possible to the anatomy of the eye, such as the proportions of individual structures that build it or their position in relation to each other